 RUPTURE brings together powerful storytellers to shake up and deepen series development in Aotearoa New Zealand.
 It provides an environment for strong writers to flourish so that their stories can resonate in profound ways within their audiences.
 RUPTURE develops writers, projects, process and collective spirit.

-Six series writer-creators and their collaborators have been invited to take part in the RUPTURE pilot programme.
-Over a six-month period, they get funding and support to come together, to experiment, to go deeper – and ultimately to take their writing to the next level.
+Six series writer-creators and their collaborators were invited to take part in RUPTURE '25.
+They received funding and support to come together, to experiment, to go deeper – and ultimately to take their writing to the next level.
+You can read more about RUPTURE '24 here.

 Brita McVeigh has contributed to the development of over 600 film and television projects in New Zealand, Australia, the U.S., Germany, and the U.K. Brita began as a writer and filmmaker, pivoting into a consulting career through working with Taika Waititi on EAGLE VS SHARK and BOY, and now works with independent artists, established production companies, and on the development slates of FX USA, Warner Brothers, and Netflix.
 Her acting, writing and dreamwork intensives, Acting for Humans, Inner Work and Entering Dreamwork have drawn over 1,000 creatives (actors, writers, directors etc) across New Zealand and Australia.
 Brita has recently returned to writing through a collaboration with Emily Perkins.